DRsabadash/Freshenator/README.md

 `npm run electron`
 - *ceates an electron window*
-- *tries to connect to http://localhost:3000 by default*
+- *tries to load './build/index.html by default*
-- *will not load anything if client server is not already running*
+- *will not load anything if build has never been called*

 `npm run build`
 - *builds application into a single folder with condensed sourcecode*